Recently noticed a small chip or large crack on your car’s windshield?

 When a chip occurs on your windscreen, it affects a range of things including visibility whilst driving and even the structural integrity of your windscreen.

 For a simple glass chip repair, you can call upon a technician who can fix it in less than 30 minutes.
-For a windscreen replacement however you are looking at a longer and more expensive job.
+However, a windscreen replacement requires a longer and more expensive job.

 DIY Repair Vs Professional